macklin-tsang/macklin-tsang/README.md

   - Graduated from VCS in June 2022. 🎓🕊️
     - I play basketball. 🏀
   - Currently a first-year university business student, started in the fall semester of 2022. 📈🍁
+    - Plans to concentrate in Management Information Systems. 👨‍💼💻
-    - Basic interest in CS, plans to transfer into the CS double major in 2024. 👨‍💻
+    - If given the chance, will be transferring to the CS double major in 2024. 👨‍💻
   - Starting to learn Python during the summer. 🙇☀️
     - In addition, learning the basics of WebDev.